CashCashPinoy

-CashCashPinoy is a privately-held Philippine deal of the day website that sells products, services and travel packages.
+CashCashPinoy is a privately held Philippine deal of the day website that sells products, services and travel packages.
 Formerly located at Lepanto Building Makati, the office is now located in Pasig, Philippines.
 The website was officially launched in September 2010 and as of 2015 it had 1.5 million members.

-The company set up an end-to-end solution for the Philippine market including IT specialists, sales coordinators, graphic designers, photographers, editors, financial & HR, customer support, logistics, marketing, eCRM specialists etc.
+The company set up a retail service for Philippine customers such as IT specialists, sales coordinators, graphic designers, photographers, editors, financial & HR, customer support, logistics, marketing, eCRM specialists etc.

 As of 13 July 2017, the company's official website was inactive and displayed a message about a "time out" of business activities.

 History

 The term "CashCashPinoy" was coined using the words cash (for the discount aspect) and pinoy (an informal demonym referring to the local Filipino people).
 The company was founded by Frederic Levy, together with two other French people and a Filipino entrepreneur.

 The store was initially a self-funded business together with seed funding from angel investors from UK, US and Germany.
 On May 13, 2011, a new type of payment allowed customers to pay for their purchases using 7-Connect (7-11’s e-commerce payment system). the store also partnered with Coins.ph, a bitcoin exchange company, to allow purchases using bitcoin.